MicrosoftDocs/security/zero-trust/azure-infrastructure-overview.md

 ## References

-Refer to the links below to learn about the various services and technologies mentioned in this article.
+Refer to the following links to learn about the various services and technologies mentioned in this article.

 - [What is Azure - Microsoft Cloud Services](https://azure.microsoft.com/resources/cloud-computing-dictionary/what-is-azure/)
 - [Azure Infrastructure as a Service (IaaS)](https://azure.microsoft.com/resources/cloud-computing-dictionary/what-is-azure/azure-iaas/#benefits)